Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 With the Fusarium wilt disease of tomatoes, your plants will start to wilt and turn yellow.

 It might initially affect only half of the plant.
-However, it will quickly spread to the whole plant and cause it to be unproductive.
+However, it will quickly spread to the entire plant and render it unproductive.

 Crop rotation is the best prevention method.
 You can also use a natural tomato wilt disease treatment, such as LALSTOP K61 WP.